 I really hated these big bags.
 They always had things in them that you never needed but hid all the things you did.
 Right now it wasn't being helpful on locating a little pink wallet I usually carry around.
 It was pretty small so I expected to have problems looking for it, but I didn't think it would take this long just to find it.
 It wasn't even a dull pink, it was relatively bright.
 Even in a dark bag, like mine, I should still be able to at least spot it.

 "You know, Ari, I don't really need your ID.
 I can just borrow someone's," Dionne spoke softly from across the rounded lunch table.

-I frowned to myself for being unable to find it.
+I frown to myself for being unable to find it.
 Only my ID was in it so it wasn't that much of a loss.
-I really never used it like most students.
+I really never use it like most students.
 It was just annoying not to have it.
 At our school the ID's are used as a prepaid card.
 It can be used to purchase food at the cafeteria, at the drink/snack machines, or even used to get school supplies.
-Of course, it being an ID card it was used to show that you were a student of the school, but really who ever needed to prove that one?
+Of course, it being an ID card it was used to show that you were a student of the school, but really who ever needs to prove that one?

 I wonder where I left it.

 "I know I brought it.
 I must have left it somewhere," I say apologetically to Dionne.
 She shrugs her shoulders and sips on the straw of her soda.

 "Again, I don't really need it.
 Harper…" Dionne begins to beg to the blonde sitting next to her.
 "Let me use your ID card so I can print something out in the library."

 Harper is currently busy putting on some lipstick but shakes her head at the instant Dionne begins her begging.
 When she finishes applying the peach gloss she rolls her lips together.